 If you have a smartphone you can download free stress and anxiety apps that will guide you through breathing exercises to help you calm down.

 Practicing relaxation and stress relief techniques on a regular basis, have a very positive effect on general health because they help you strengthen your immune system.
 Used on-the-spot for anxiety symptoms, they can also produce moderate, short term results.

 Many people who suffer from anxiety often also develop heart and stomach problems.
 Stress relief and relaxation techniques, including self hypnosis, meditation, and hypnosis are proven to be effective in the treatment of heart disease and inflammatory bowel disease.

 People practicing relaxation exercises, who undergo breast biopsies, dental treatment and other medical procedures, tend to have better outcomes than those who do not.
 If you tend to get anxious in those types of situation and/or you suffer from other health problems, some form of regular relaxation techniques should be in your arsenal of home remedies for anxiety.
 If you are interested in my guided audio, you can get it here.

-Daily meditation, even mindful meditation, are effective home remedies for anxiety.
+Daily meditation, even mindful meditation, is one of the best home remedies for anxiety.
 Guided meditations can be very useful for people that never meditated before.
 You don’t need to meditate for a long time to get the calming benefits of meditation.